/

 CRM Customization Mistakes and How to Avoid Them

-However, administrative users with no formal training are empowered to easily customize their organization’s CRM system, which can save time and money compared to the programming that may have been required with legacy systems.
+CRM administrators without formal training are empowered to easily customize their organization’s CRM system, which can save time and money compared to the programming that may have been required with legacy systems.

-However, with power comes responsibility.
-Taking the wrong approach to even basic CRM customizations can become very costly in the long run if improper customizations and resulting data are later transformed into a more usable or more easily reportable format.
+Taking the wrong approach to even basic CRM software customizations can become costly in the long run if improper customizations result in poor-quality data that must later be transformed into more usable user interfaces and more easily report-on information.

-1. Creating too many custom fields
+Creating too many custom fields

 Adding new fields without forethought or consensus can result in unused or redundant fields.

-2. Adding a sea of checkboxes
+Adding a sea of checkboxes

 A specific example of an excessive number of custom fields involves screens with dozens of checkboxes.